Iran’s position on Palestine is not enough to win the favor of MENA citizens

 Israel’s latest war in Gaza reignited public outcry in the region.
 Arab Barometer survey results reveal that majorities of citizens deem Israel’s blockade of Gaza since 2007, its most recent bombing and assault on infrastructure there, and forced displacement of Gazans as acts of terrorism.
 And from a list of terms that included war, mass killing, conflict, ethnic cleansing, hostilities, and massacre, the greatest number of citizens in Jordan, Kuwait, Lebanon, and Mauritania see Israel’s actions as a genocide.
 Unsurprisingly, support for normalizing relations with Israel ranges from just three percent in Jordan to at most 13 percent in Morocco.

 Despite ire with American policy stances towards the war in Gaza, pluralities of citizens in most countries believe that Palestine should be the Biden administration’s top priority.
-Yet, as impartial a broker as the United States is seen, the percentage of citizens who said it was suited to mediate a fair political solution to both Palestinians and Israelis surpasses the percentage who said the same about Iran (with the exception of Morocco).
+Yet, as impartial a broker as the United States is seen, the percentage of citizens who said it was suited to mediate a fair political solution to both Palestinians and Israelis surpasses the percentage who said the same about other countries in the so-called Axis of Resistance, including China and Russia.

 Overall, favorability of Iran is low across surveyed countries.
 A minority of citizens in each Lebanon (36 percent), Palestine (28 percent), Jordan (25 percent), and Kuwait (15 percent) have a very or somewhat favorable view of the country.
 And equally small shares have positive assessments of the foreign policy of Supreme Leader Ali Khamenei, ranging from just nine percent in Kuwait and maxing out at 32 percent in each Lebanon and Tunisia.
 In all surveyed countries save Lebanon, the only leaders whose policies are less favored than Khamenei’s are variously American President Joseph Biden and/or Syrian President Bashar Assad.